-- The Beaches of Tobago: For your Robinson Crusoe holiday in the southern Caribbean, head to the little island of Tobago.
-Even Trinidadians fly over here on weekends to enjoy the beach life.
-It doesn't get any better than a long coral beach called Pigeon Point on the northwestern coast.
-Other good beaches on Tobago include Back Bay (site of an old coconut plantation) and Man-O-War Bay, known for its beautiful natural harbor and long stretch of sand.
-See chapter 25. - Grace Bay Beach (Providenciales, Turks and Caicos Islands): These 19km (12 miles) of pale sands are the pride of Provo; Condé Nast Traveler

-- has called this one of the world's best beaches.
+- beaches on Tobago include Back Bay (site of an old coconut plantation) and Man-O-War Bay, known for its beautiful natural harbor and long stretch of sand.
+See chapter 25. - Grace Bay Beach (Providenciales, Turks and Caicos Islands): These 20km (12 miles) of pale sands are the pride of Provo; Condé Nast Traveler has called this one of the world's best beaches.
 It's such a spectacular setting that increasing numbers of resorts, including Club Med, have sprung up along the shore.
 A couple of miles out from the northern shore, the beach is fringed by a reef with fabulous snorkeling.
 Back on land, there are plenty of places where you can rent watersports equipment.
 See chapter 26. - Trunk Bay (St. John): Protected by the U.S. National Park Service, this beach is one of the Caribbean's most popular.
 A favorite with cruise-ship passengers, it's known for its underwater snorkeling trail, where markers guide you along the reef just off the white sands; you're sure to see a gorgeous rainbow of tropical fish.
 See chapter 27.